filisko/testable-functions/README.md

 // returns the first argument of the first function call (throws an exception if it wasn't called yet)
 // e.g.: 'argument'
 $functions->firstArgument('filter_var');

+// returns the list of returned results of a 'real function call' (a function that actually run != mocked value)
+// it won't return the result of mocked/preset function results or language constructs like require, echo, etc.
+// e.g.: ['fecbada3-0c27-47ce-addf-f840050ee204', '...']
+$functions->results('uuid');
+$functions->results('uuid')[0];

+// the same as results() but it only returns the last result of the function call
+// this is useful when you want to avoid hardcoding a result just so that you have control over it.
+// this way, you let the code run and only get the result of the function to do something more with it (e.g.: an ID)
+// e.g.: 'fecbada3-0c27-47ce-addf-f840050ee204'
+$functions->lastResult('uuid');

 // returns an array of string[] of all the echos
 $functions->echos();